md-Gafrujama/Todo-app/README.md

 To run this Todo App locally, follow these steps:

 Clone the Repository:
 bash
+Copy code
 git clone <repository-url>
-Navigate to the Project Directory:
+Navigate to the Project Directory: bash

-bash
+Copy code
 cd todo-app
 Open the App:
 Open the index.html file in your web browser.
 Alternatively, you can host the app on a local server.
 Usage
-Add Task
-Enter a task in the input field labeled "Add Item".
+Add Task: Enter a task in the input field labeled "Add Item".
 Click the "Add" button to add the task to your todo list.
-Mark Task Completed
-Check the checkbox next to a task to mark it as completed.
+Mark Task Completed: Check the checkbox next to a task to mark it as completed.
 The completed task will move to the "Completed" section.
-Edit Task
-Click the "Edit" button next to a task to edit its description.
+Edit Task: Click the "Edit" button next to a task to edit its description.
 Modify the task description in the input field that appears.
 Click "Edit" again to save the changes.
-Delete Task
-Click the "Delete" button next to a task to remove it from the list.
+Delete Task: Click the "Delete" button next to a task to remove it from the list.
 Contributing
 Contributions are welcome!
 Here's how you can contribute to this project:

 Fork the Repository: Fork the repository to your GitHub account.
 Clone the Forked Repository:
 bash
+Copy code
 git clone <forked-repository-url>
 Create a New Branch:
 bash